Loading...

 Factors Affecting Durability

-• Material Selection10: The choice of materials in 3D printing can enhance or limit durability.
+• Material Selection: The choice of materials in 3D printing can enhance or limit durability.
 For instance, using high-strength resins or metals can significantly improve the structural integrity of the packaging.

 • Protective Coatings: Applying coatings in water transfer printing can significantly improve surface resistance.
 UV-resistant coatings can protect against fading, while scratch-resistant finishes can maintain the packaging's appearance despite frequent handling.